a0m0rajab/StreamYard_timestamps/readme.md

 - [x] init when stream start (go live button).
 - [x] Activate when tabs changed from right side (Comments, Banners).
-- [ ] Add event listener to banner folders, to activate when navigate.
+- [x] Add event listener to banner folders, to activate when navigate.
-- [ ] Check the navigation sitaution
+- [ ] Check the navigation situation
+- [ ] Add sound bite timestamp.
-- [ ] Add time modifier to extract or add to the timestamps.
+- [x] Add time modifier to extract or add to the timestamps.
-- [ ] Add option for comments to get the name of the commented user.
+- [x] ~~Add option for comments to get the name of the commented user.~~ It's already there.
 - [ ] Check when new comment added.
 - [ ] Use observer instead of timeout.
 - [ ] Create a frontend for the extension where it can help the user for things like: